---

 IPUMS distributes spatial data for several projects.

-- For microdata projects, spatial data are distributed in shapefiles
+- For microdata projects and IPUMS IHGIS, spatial data are distributed

-on dedicated geography pages separate from the standard extract
+in shapefiles on dedicated geography pages separate from the standard

 Data** section of the project's website to find spatial data files